SebRogala/xsv-base/README.md

 # XsvBase
-Module with some utils on which other modules can base in Zend Expressive.
+Module with some utils on which other modules can base in Zend Expressive 3.

 To install simply use composer:
 ```
-composer require sebrogala/xsv-base:^0.1
+composer require sebrogala/xsv-base:^3.0
 ```

 ### Body Params Middleware